Multi-modal Machine Learning in Engineering Design: A Review and Future Directions: Fundamental Concepts of Multi-modal Machine Learning

 \subsubsection{Other Models}

-Besides the models reviewed above, other models have also been explored for cross-modal synthesis.
-For example, flow-based models aim to explicitly learn the probability density function of real data through a sequence of invertible transformations~\cite{Dinh2016DensityNVP}.
-The learned data distributions enable data generative by sampling unobserved but realistic new data points.
-This approach has been explored for cross-modal synthesis~\cite{Wei2022Flow-basedImage, Sanghi2021CLIP-Forge:Generation}.
-In general, the synthesis performance of flow-based models is not on par with the other models.
-Additionally, implicit field models trained as classifiers have been used for shape synthesis, such as ~\cite{Chen2018LearningModeling, Liu2019LearningSupervision, Park2019DeepSDF:Representation}.
-They take embeddings from separate shape encoders and point coordinates as input and assign a binary value to each point that indicates if this point is outside a shape or not.
-A shape can be inferred by sampling a set of points on its surface.
+Other models have also been explored.
+Flow-based models seek to learn the data's probability density function via invertible transformations~\cite{Dinh2016DensityNVP}, allowing for data generation by sampling unobserved, realistic data points.
+This method has been applied to cross-modal translation, though it does not match the performance of other models~\cite{Wei2022Flow-basedImage, Sanghi2021CLIP-Forge:Generation}.
+Implicit field models, trained as classifiers, have been used for shape synthesis~\cite{Chen2018LearningModeling, Liu2019LearningSupervision, Park2019DeepSDF:Representation}.
+These models use embeddings from shape encoders and point coordinates to assign a binary value to each point, indicating its location relative to the shape, thus inferring the shape by surface point sampling.